evanhzg/Eid-Lab-React-demo/README.md

+# Unpaws

+**Slogan: Paw now, soar later!**

+Unpaws is an innovative app designed to match students with companies for apprenticeships and internships.
+Our goal is to help students gain hands-on experience and kickstart their careers.

+## About the App

+Unpaws connects ambitious students with exciting opportunities in various industries.
+By facilitating these connections, we aim to:

+- Provide students with real-world work experience
+- Help companies find fresh talent
+- Bridge the gap between academic learning and professional skills

+Our mascot, a clever and curious raccoon, represents the spirit of exploration and adaptability that we encourage in our users.

 # Student Apprenticeship Job-Board Admin Dashboard

 This project is a basic React SaaS application for managing a fictive students apprenticeship job-board.
 It provides an admin dashboard to manage student profiles, job listings, and company information.